CodeForFoco/codeforfocoissues/README.md

 This small application allows the user to create a new **Issue** remotely.

-The following info is required to be stored in the **application.properties** file:
+The following info is required to be stored in the **src/main/webapp/WEB-INF/classes/application.properties** file:

 - GitHub account name
 - Repository name